Poussierantoine/xpath-bash-script/README.md

 ```bash
 ./script-xpath.sh file.xpath file2.xml
 ```
-"file.xpath" (can be a .txt file) is the file witch contains xpath commands.\n You can write comment by starting the line with "##"\n Write your command line by line without quotes\n
+*file.xpath* (can be a .txt file) is the file witch contains xpath commands.
+You can write comment by starting the line with "##"
+Write your command line by line without quotes
 You can have empty lines, they will be returned as is

-file2.xml is the xml file where the Xpath commands are executed
+*file2.xml* is the xml file where the Xpath commands are executed

 If the files are in different folders you can add path before files